 It is evident that the Catholic Church and members of the clergy who publicly oppose voluntary assisted dying are not representing the view of their ‘flock’.

-The Australian organisation, Christians Supporting Choice for Voluntary Euthanasia, has an excellent website which sets out the arguments and closely examines Christian doctrine in relation to the question of voluntary assisted dying.
+The Australian organisation, Christians Supporting Choice for Voluntary Assisted Dying, has an excellent website which sets out the arguments and closely examines Christian doctrine in relation to the question of voluntary assisted dying.

 SUPPORT FROM NURSES

 HOW MANY NURSES SUPPORT VOLUNTARY ASSISTED DYING?